 (3) the CAISO may establish different Reference Buses for each Balancing Authority Area, which need not be within the Balancing Authority Area, for calculating the LMP decomposition which is used to trigger Bid mitigation, based on the topology of each Balancing Authority Area and consideration of the bus at which the Marginal Cost of Congestion component of Locational Marginal Prices is least influenced by market power.

 (c) Locational Marginal Price Decomposition.
-The CAISO shall perform the Locational Marginal Price decomposition for each EIM Entity Balancing Authority Area using the results of the competitive path assessment and the Congestion pricing results of the pre-market run to determine which resources may have local market power due to Congestion on a non-competitive Transmission Constraint, consistent with Section 34.2.3 and 39.7, except that—
+The CAISO shall perform the Locational Marginal Price decomposition for each EIM Entity Balancing Authority Area using the results of the competitive path assessment and the Congestion pricing results of the pre-market run to determine which resources may have local market power due to Congestion on a non-competitive Transmission Constraint, consistent with Section 34.2.3 and 39.7.

-(1) the CAISO will not mitigate resource Bids for scheduling limit constraints with Balancing Authority Areas that do not participate in the Real-Time Market;

-(2) the Locational Marginal Price decomposition shall only be triggered if the resource is effective at relieving an uncompetitive constraint within the same Balancing Authority Area in which the resource is located except as described in Section 29.39(d);

-(3) EIM Resources shall be mitigated to relieve congestion on uncompetitive constraints within the same Balancing Authority Area in which the EIM Resources are located except as described in Section 29.39(d); and

-(d) Market Power Mitigation of EIM Transfer Constraints.

-(1) Structural Competiveness Assessment.
-The Department of Market Monitoring may conduct a structural competitiveness assessment of an individual or group of entities within an EIM Entity Balancing Authority Area prior to or subsequent to the EIM Implementation Date for the EIM Entity to evaluate market power based on factors which may include—

-(A) the Demand for Real-Time Imbalance Energy within the EIM Entity Balancing Authority Area;

-(B) the Supply owned or controlled by different entities with the EIM Entity Balancing Authority Area; and

-(C) the potential Supply available to the EIM Entity Balancing Authority Area from EIM Transfers.

-(2) Application of Market Power Mitigation.
-The Department of Market Monitoring may include EIM Transfer constraints into an EIM Entity Balancing Authority Area on an EIM Internal Intertie in the Local Market Power Mitigation procedures under Section 39.7 if the CAISO determines that market power may exist based on a structural competitiveness assessment pursuant to Section 29.39(d)(1) and the FERC accepts a filing by the CAISO to implement such inclusion, and the Department of Market Monitoring may exclude the EIM Transfer constraints into an EIM Entity Balancing Authority Area on an EIM Internal Intertie from Local Market Power Mitigation if it determines that market power no longer exists based on a structural competitiveness assessment pursuant to Section 29.39(d)(1) and the FERC accepts a filing by the CAISO to implement the exclusion.

-(e) Default Energy Bids.
-The CAISO shall use the methods and standards set forth in Section 39.7 to determine Default Energy Bids for EIM Participating Resources
+(d) Default Energy Bids.
+The CAISO shall use the methods and standards set forth in Section 39.7 to determine Default Energy Bids for EIM Participating Resources, except that the CAISO will use the Market Services Charge and System Operations Charge reflected in the EIM Administrative Charge.

 ****